Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 Since we mentioned the primary keys and foreign keys, let's discuss what happens if our currently loaded record has a reference to another table, but that table doesn't contain the corresponding key yet.
 Let's say, since our last data load, a new record was created in Customer table in the operational database, and it has a foreign key to Address table.
 But when we load this Customer record, we try to get the Entity Key for this Address in out DWH, and we see that it was not loaded yet.
 Maybe we simply did not load Address table yet, or maybe there is an inconsistency in the source tables.
 Such problem is often referred to as *"Late Arriving Dimensions"*, although it may as well happen with the fact tables.

 If we simply keep this broken referred Entity Key value as NULL, we'll have to somehow track the appearance of that key in Address table and then update all records in all tables that are linked to it.
 Of course, that's not a good approach.
 A good practice in such cases is to create so-called inferred keys (dummy records).
 We will add any keys, missing in the referenced FK table, to that table, and populate the original Business Key column with the value we know, but keep all other columns NULL.
+Alternatively, we can only insert a record to the PK Lookup table, but not to the actual target table.
 We will also mark this record as "inferred", to be sure we overwrite it as soon as the original record for that table arrives.
 So, we need to also add the "Is Inferred" flag to the metadata of every record in "Batch Info" table.

 This is the resulting structure of our Batch Info table: